RickV85/CodeAide/README.md

 ### Mobile friendly

 This app was created with the mobile user in mind, although it is more likely to be used in a desktop setting considering its purpose.
 The mobile view features an accordion menu that allows a user to swap between the Chat and History views.
+The desktop view is similar to OpenAI's ChatGPT dashboard with conversation history displayed on the left hand side.

+### Dark mode

 ## Set up instructions